nieyage/Benchmarking_Ambient_RNA/README.md

 ## ⏱️ Expected Run Time

 **Not available.** The runtime for these tools varies dramatically based on the dataset size (number of cells and genes), available computational resources (CPU/GPU, memory), and the specific tool's algorithm.

-## 📤 Expected Output

-The primary output of each decontamination tool is a **corrected count matrix**, which should have the same dimensions (genes x cells) as the input raw matrix but with ambient RNA contamination removed.
-The format of this output varies by tool (e.g., a new `.h5` file for CellBender, an updated Seurat object for SoupX).

-For a detailed example of the expected output structure and how it is used for downstream analysis and benchmarking (as shown in our manuscript figures), please refer to our analysis scripts.

 ## 🛠️ Software Versions